British Library Extension

 The project to take this vision forward is a partnership between the British Library and SMBL Developments (a joint venture between Stanhope Plc and Mitsui Fudosan UK Ltd).
 The project team includes architects RSHP, Arup, DSDHA (public realm) and planning consultants Gerald Eve.

-Story Garden temporary winter closure
+Story Garden

-So, this means that there will be no access to the Story Garden during this time, including to Community Growers beds and storage areas as well as for programmes, activities and events.
+As the site will not be safe there will be no access to the Story Garden during this time, including to Community Growers beds, storage areas and spaces for activities and events.
 Some of the activities will be relocated to other spaces.
-MAKE Space sessions and activities will be delivered from the Community Climate Learning Hub for the duration of the closure.
+MAKE Space sessions and activities will be delivered from the Community Climate Learning Hub.

 Visualisation of the British Library extension